Ministry of National Defence (North Korea)

-The Ministry of Defence (Korean: 국방성; Hanja: 國防省, formerly 인민무력성/人民武力省 or Ministry of the People's Armed Forces) is the government agency tasked with general administrative and logistical coordination of the Korean People's Army (KPA).
+The Ministry of Defence (Korean: 국방성; Hanja: 國防省, formerly 인민무력성/人民武力省 or Ministry of the People's Armed Forces) is the government agency under the State Affairs Commission tasked with general administrative and logistical coordination of the Korean People's Army (KPA).
+The current Minister of National Defence is General No Kwang-chol.

+History

+Until December 1972, the Minister of the People's Armed Forces was called the Minister of National Defence (민족보위상).
+It then changed to the Ministry of the People's Armed Forces.

 Prior to 1992, it was under the direct control of supreme commander and president, with guidance from the National Defence Commission and the Workers' Party Central Military Commission.
 The 1992 amendment to the Constitution of North Korea shifts its control to the National Defence Commission.
 The 2016 amendment shifted its control to the State Affairs Commission.
-The current Minister of National Defence is General Kang Sun-nam.

-History

-Until December 1972, the Minister of the People's Armed Forces was called the Minister of National Defence (민족보위상).
-It then changed to the Ministry of the People's Armed Forces.
+It was renamed to the Ministry of National Defence in October 2020.

 Duties

-The Ministry of Defence is essentially an umbrella agency gathering the KPA's logistical, political, and personnel components.
-The ministry also has departments which coordinate relations with foreign militaries, as well as regulating Government-owned corporations related to the defence industry and other foreign currency earning ventures.
+The Ministry of Defence handles the KPA's logistical, administrative, and diplomatic functions and components.
+The ministry also coordinates relations with foreign militaries.

-The ministry, through the General Staff Department is responsible for the daily operational planning and management of the KPA's ground, naval, and air commands.
-It develops strategy, conducts education and training, conveys the orders and guidance of the KPA Supreme Command and completes certain signals intelligence tasks.
+Until the late 2000s, the General Staff Department (GSD)--which is responsible for the daily operational planning and management of the KPA's ground, naval, and air commands--and the General Political Bureau (GPB) fell under the ministry.
+During that time, the ministry conveyed the orders and guidance of the KPA Supreme Command and--through the GSD and GPB--developed strategy, conducted education and training, and completed certain signals intelligence tasks.
+However, the ministry's role is currently limited to military administration, logistics, and diplomacy.

+The ministry reportedly has or had departments tasked with regulating Government-owned corporations related to the defence industry and other foreign currency earning ventures.